Stavoh/GASM_SR_Py/README.md

 There are two main types of genome assembly, from which we are implementing the first (de novo assembly):

 **1. De Novo Assembly:**
 De novo assembly is the process of assembling a genome without a reference genome.
-It involves piecing together short DNA reads into a long superstring without a reference genome.

 **2. Reference-Based Assembly:**
 Reference-based assembly is the process of mapping short reads to an existing reference genome.